Production Designers

 Creative Problem Solving

-Innovative approaches that maximize visual impact within budget constraints.
-Our designers find creative solutions that put every yen on screen, leveraging Japan's J-LOC subsidy of up to 50% and Toei's virtual production investments.
+Our designers find smart ways to lift visual impact while staying on budget.
+They put each yen on screen.
+The plan draws on Japan's J-LOC subsidy of up to 50% and Toei's virtual production funding.

 ACT 03